rodrigoneumann/photographer-ms4/README.md

 The request tests the data for a specific ad so that changes are made and sent back to the database also work smoothly.
 All error or confirmation flash messages are also running smoothly.

-If you want to test a user with several properties registered for testing:
-Login: manoela
-Password: 12345

 ### Tools used for testing